RoySegall/Gizra/app/_posts/2015-11-10-access-token.md

 {% include setup %}

-When handling traditional site we don’t need to handle authentication - Drupal got our back for that one.
-We know the process - a user logging in, get’s a cookie and start using your awesome site.
+When talking on traditional Drupal site we don’t need to handle authentication - Drupal got our back.
+We know the process - a user submit the login form, get’s a cookie and start using your awesome site.
 But what about decoupled sites?
 How can we authenticate the user?

-Before diving into that part we need to understand there are two types of authentication(there are actually 3 authentication plugins but in fact we have 2 authentication methods by default):
+Before diving into that part we need to understand the authentication types provided by restful:

-  1. CSRF token - The CSRF token is used when we need to make that the cookie wasn’t stolen.
+  1. CSRF token - CSRF token used to make sure a cookie was not stolen by XSS hacking.
-  2. Access token - Restful will generate an access token and will bind it to the user.
-Each request we will make against restful will hold the access token in the header.
+  2. Access token - Restful will generate an access token and bind it to the user.

+The tokens will be passed in the request header.
 Another important thing: In order to use access token authentication you’ll need to enable the module `restful_token_auth`.

 <!-- more -->